Soluto/tweek.fm/schema.md

 Usually, we'll want to add identities and properties for our domain, for example adding the property 'level' to identity 'user' can be suited for gaming domain.

-In order to do that, we can define new key:
+In order to do that, we can do it using the editor "settings" page.
-`@tweek/context/user/level/type`
-with the default value: number

 This means we've just added a new property for our schema 'user.level' which use the type "number" (allow any json based number).
 Types that allowed are as follows: